-The following list includes the features the Department of the Interior has determined are important components of a successful orphaned well program.
-Although not required in relation to Initial grant funding, many will be further refined in coordination with the States and may be required for subsequent grants.
-States are encouraged to incorporate these features into projects funded with Initial grants.
+The following list includes the features the Department of the Interior has determined are important components of successful orphaned well program.
+Although not required in relation to Initial grant funding, many are expected to be required for subsequent grants, and States are encouraged to incorporate these features into projects funded with Initial grants.